Principal manifold estimation via model complexity selection: Simulations

 \section{Simulations}

-In this section, we compare the PME algorithm to existing methods for simulated data in the following three scenarios with dimension pairs $\left(d=1,D=2\right)$, $\left(d=1,D=3\right)$, and $\left(d=2,D=3\right)$.
+We compare the PME algorithm to existing methods for simulated data in the following three scenarios with dimension pairs $\left(d=1,D=2\right)$, $\left(d=1,D=3\right)$, and $\left(d=2,D=3\right)$.
 Simulation analyses in this section are implemented in the \texttt{R} software (\cite{citationR}).
-The code is available upon request from the authors.
-For the first two dimension pairs, we compare PME to two methods: (i) The HS principal curve algorithm using the \texttt{R} function \texttt{principal\_curve} in package \texttt{princurve}.
+In the implementation of PME (Algorithm \ref{PME Algorithm}), we set its inputs as follows: $\lambda_g=\exp(g)$ for $g=-15,-14,\cdots, 5$, $N_0=20\times D$, $\alpha=0.05$, $\epsilon=0.001$, $\epsilon^*=0$, $itr$ values are given in Tables \ref{table 1d2D} and \ref{table 2d3D}.
+For the first two dimension pairs, we compare PME to two methods: (i) The HS principal curve algorithm using the \texttt{R} function \texttt{principal\_curve} in package \texttt{princurve} (version 2.1.4).
 Three \texttt{smoother} options - \texttt{smooth$\_$spline}, \texttt{lowess}, and \texttt{periodic$\_$lowess} - are provided in this \texttt{R} function.
-In each simulation, we try all the three smoothers and apply the one producing the smallest MSD defined by $\mathcal{K}(f):=\frac{1}{I}\sum_{i=1}^{I}\left\Vert x_i-f\left(\pi_f(x_i)\right)\right\Vert_{\R^D}^2$. (ii) ISOMAP-induced method: we apply ISOMAP (using the \texttt{R} function \texttt{isomap}) to parameterize all the $D$-dimensional data points $\{x_i\}_{i=1}^I$ by $1$-dimensional parameters $\{t_i\}_{i=1}^I$, then an ISOMAP-induced curve fitting $x_i$ is given by $\arg\inf_{C_\infty\bigcap\nabla^{-2}L^2(\R^1\rightarrow\R^D)}\left\{\mathcal{K}(f)+\lambda\Vert\nabla^2 f\Vert_{L^2\left(\R^d\right)}^2\right\}$.
-This minimum is reached by cubic splines.
-No iteration is conducted for the ISOMAP-induced method.
-For $(d=2,D=3)$, we compare the PME to ISOMAP-induced surfaces (defined in the same way as that of ISOMAP-induced curves and the corresponding minimum is reached by thin plate splines) and the principal surface (PS) algorithm introduced by \cite{yue2016parameterization}.
-The optimal number of basis functions in PS is obtained by the new cross-validation method proposed by \cite{yue2016parameterization}.
-The \texttt{R} function for PS is provided by the first author of \cite{yue2016parameterization}.
-For all the scenarios, the performance measurement of a fitted $f$ is the MSD $\mathcal{K}(f)$.
-The tuning parameter $\lambda$ applied in each PME is the 20-trial best tuning parameter.
-The same tuning parameter is also used in the corresponding ISOMAP-induced method to make the comparison fair.
-For each method in each case, we run $100$ simulations with simulated data sets of size $I=1000$ and summarize the simulation results in Tables \ref{table 1d2D} and \ref{table 2d3D}.
-The column defined by "itr" in the tables shows the number of iterations conducted for each algorithm.
-The visualizations of results for some example curves and surfaces are shown in Figures \ref{simulation graph d1D2} and \ref{simulation graph d1D3}.
-Except for the ISOMAP-induced method, all methods take less than ten minutes to run in each simulation in all cases on a PC with a \texttt{2.6 GHz Intel Core i5} processor and \texttt{8 GB 1600 MHz DDR3} memory.
-Further optimization of authors' \texttt{R} code for the PME algorithm should make the proposed PME more efficient.
+In each simulation, we apply all the three smoothers and apply the one producing the smallest MSD $\mathcal{D}(f)=\frac{1}{I}\sum_{i=1}^{I}\left\Vert x_i-f\left(\pi_f(x_i)\right)\right\Vert_{\R^D}^2$. (ii) ISOMAP: Parameterize the $I$ data points $\{x_i\}_{i=1}^I$, by $\{t_i\}_{i=1}^I$ using ISOMAP and then fit a map $f^*_{isomap}=\arg\min_{f}\{\frac{1}{I}\sum_{i=1}^{I}\Vert x_i-f\left(t_i\right)\Vert_{\R^D}^2+\lambda^*\Vert\nabla^{\otimes 2} f\Vert_{L^2\left(\R^1\right)}^2: f\in\nabla^{-\otimes 2}L^2(\R^1\rightarrow\R^D)\}$, where $\lambda^*$ is chosen to be the optimal tuning parameter obtained in the corresponding PME fit to make the comparison fair.
+The minimizer $f^*_{isomap}$ is achieved by cubic smoothing splines (\cite{duchon1977splines}).
+For $(d=2,D=3)$, we compare PME to two methods: (i) the principal surface (PS) algorithm introduced by \cite{yue2016parameterization}, where the optimal number of basis functions in PS is obtained by the new cross-validation method proposed by \cite{yue2016parameterization}, using the \texttt{R} function for PS provided by the first author of \cite{yue2016parameterization}; (ii) ISOMAP: Conducted as described above for its counterpart with $d=1$, except we apply thin plate splines to achieve the corresponding minimizer (\cite{duchon1977splines}).
+For all scenarios, the performance measurement of a fitted $f$ is the MSD $\mathcal{D}(f)$.
+Although we apply ISOMAP to the parameterization step of PME, the implementation of PME has an important advantage compared to solely applying ISOMAP.
+When directly applying ISOMAP to the observed data, we use the full set of $I$ data points for parameterization, while within PME we apply ISOMAP to parameterize the reduced set $\{\mu_{j,N}\}_{j=1}^N$ in the process of iteration.
+Since ISOMAP is computationally expensive for high-dimensional data, and the sample size $I$ tends to be much larger than $N$ (see Figure \ref{fig:skeleton} (c)), directly applying ISOMAP to the full observed data is much more time consuming than applying the PME approach.
+As shown by our simulation studies, this gain in reduction of computation time is accompanied by similar performance of PME as compared to ISOMAP.